 Bridgit was my game changer.
 She made a huge difference in the look and quality of the Tairis collies that came after her.
 I had wanted a Milas Collie for a few years, but it hadn’t been in the budget.
 The Milas Collies had the beauty, style, good movement, and great temperament I wanted.
 The stars aligned just enough that I was able to buy Bridgit when she was about a year old, and only lacking a couple of points to finish her AKC championship.
 Lynn Butler arranged a ride for Bridgit from New York to Pennsylvania, then to dog shows in Georgia.
 I got a professional dog handler at the Georgia shows to bring her back with her to Louisiana.
 I picked up Bridgit in Louisiana.
 My jaw dropped when I saw her.
 She was so beautiful!
 Bridgit always had the regal bearing of a queen.

 Bridgit gave me some wonderful puppies.
 Bridgit had 4 champion offspring.
-She had two champions sired by Ch Cherann’s No Stranger to Luv.
-One of these collies- Ch Avalar Tairis Radiant- produced two champions herself from her only litter.
+She had two champions sired by Cheryl Kobularcik’s excellent producer, Ch Cherann’s No Stranger to Luv.
+One of these collies- Ch Avalar Tairis Radiant- produced two champions for her owner, Judy Gorham, from her only litter which was sired by a Southland champion.

 Bridgit could have had at least four more champions to her credit if I had been able to show more, and if people that bought show puppies had followed through as planned.
 No matter.
-For Bridgit’s last litter I studied for months about what dog would really compliment her.
+For Bridgit’s last litter, I studied for months about what dog would really compliment her.
 I decided on GCH Aurealis Endeavor.
-He was and is a magnificent collie.
+He is a magnificent collie.
 I sent Bridgit to Seattle to be bred to Endeavor, and thank goodness she took!
 She had a beautiful litter.
-I retained my pure for sable girl- Poppy- who became Ch Tairis A League of Her Own.
-Poppy has so far produced 4 champions, one near champion, and another major pointed girl.
+I retained the pure for sable girl- Poppy- who became Ch Tairis A League of Her Own.
+Poppy has so far produced 5 champions, and another major pointed girl.

 Lynn Butler took the tricolor boy- Jax and the tricolor girl Reven.
 Jax became Ch Milas Rigoletto of Tairis and has produced some exceptional champions.
 Jax is now owned by Alma Metz.

 Reven became Milas Magic Flute of Tairis.
 Reven only produced one litter, but it contained two outstanding puppies.
-One of the puppies is the beautiful sable girl- Ch Milas Play My Way.
+One of the puppies is the beautiful sable girl- Ch Milas Play My Way, who is herself a champion producer.
 The other puppy is now Ch Milas Walk the Line- a Collie Club of America winner’s dog and outstanding producer himself.

 I’m grateful to Milas Collies for giving me the opportunity to bring Bridgit home with me.
 I was fortunate to share my heart and home for over a decade with my lovely Bridgit.